 New Books & Release Dates

-Q. How many Alex Verus books will there be?
+Q. How many Alex Verus books are there?

 Q. When’s the next book coming out?